Leyda M. Almodovar Velazquez

 Associate Professor of Mathematics

-I grew up in Yauco, Puerto Rico and completed my Bachelor's at the University of Puerto Rico- Mayagüez.
-I came to Stonehill after completing my doctoral studies at the University of Iowa where I served as an instructor for one year and teaching assistant for four years.
-In 2013 and 2014, I received the Catherine Wegner Outstanding Mathematics Teaching Assistant Award, recognizing outstanding teaching assistants in the mathematics department.
-During my graduate studies, I completed a certificate in College Teaching.
-I also worked as a graduate assistant at the research program MSRI-UP in 2014.
-My dissertation is titled "Studying brain networks via topological data analysis and hierarchical clustering".
+Leyda M. Almodovar Velazquez grew up in Yauco, Puerto Rico and completed a Bachelor's degree at the University of Puerto Rico- Mayagüez.
+She came to Stonehill after completing her doctoral studies at the University of Iowa where she served as an instructor for one year and teaching assistant for four years.
+In 2013 and 2014, she received the Catherine Wegner Outstanding Mathematics Teaching Assistant Award, recognizing outstanding teaching assistants in the mathematics department.
+During her graduate studies, she completed a certificate in College Teaching.
+She also worked as a graduate assistant at the research program MSRI-UP in 2014.
+Her dissertation is titled "Studying brain networks via topological data analysis and hierarchical clustering".

 - B.S., Mathematics, University of Puerto Rico

 - M.S. and Ph.D., Mathematics, University of Iowa